Node.js Buffer Operations: Views, Copies, and Memory Ownership

 return calculate(view);

-}Use this pattern only if calculate() consumes the view synchronously and does not store or return it.
-If the callback returns the view, puts it into a collection, or starts async work that uses it later, the view has escaped and can retain or observe the parent backing store.
-If the data needs to be stored long-term or used by code with a different lifetime, copy it instead.
+}Use this pattern only when calculate() consumes the view synchronously and does not store or return it.
+If the callback returns the view, stores it in a collection, or starts async work that uses it later, the view has escaped the intended scope.
+At that point, it can retain or observe the parent backing store longer than expected.

 const longLivedCache = new Map();